How Many Number Combinations In 3 Digits

 4. Consider the Context

 The level of security required for a number combination depends on the context in which it is being used.
-For sensitive applications, such as banking or financial transactions, it is important to use longer and more complex combinations.
+Now, for sensitive applications, such as banking or financial transactions, it is important to use longer and more complex combinations.
 Example: For your online banking PIN, use a 6-digit number that is randomly generated and not based on any personal information.
 For a less sensitive application, such as a luggage lock, a simple 3-digit combination may suffice.

 5. Update Regularly